 We found 7 molecular genetic pathologists near Richmond, VA.

-Dr. Yasser El-Gohary's medical specialty is molecular genetic pathology and cytopathology.
-Dr. El-Gohary attended Ain Shams University Faculty of Medicine and then went on to complete his residency at Allegheny General Hospital and Mount Sinai Medical Center of Florida.
+Dr. Yasser El-Gohary is a molecular genetic pathology and cytopathology specialist in Richmond, VA.
+Dr. El-Gohary attended medical school at Ain Shams University Faculty of Medicine.
+His training includes residency programs at Allegheny General Hospital and Mount Sinai Medical Center of Florida.